portapps/portapps.github.io/src/_pages/doc/faq.md

 You can also **Star** {% gemoji star %} the repository to show your support {% gemoji heart %}

-## How to trust your distributed binaries ?
+## How to trust your distributed binaries?

 In a word, you can trust portapps binaries over those provided by other systems offering portable applications.<br />
 Why ?
 Because the whole process is open source as well as the build process for the executable wrapper.
 Let's take Skype as an example.